jcreinhold/synthtorch/tutorials/5min_tutorial.md

 Note that the same assumptions about data applies in this setup as before (e.g., TIFF images must be in correspondence to the same subject/slice across directories).

-Finally, to do prediction with 2D synthesis, note that you would use a testing directory structure as shown in the **Example testing directory setup** section.
-That is, `nn-predict` expects NIfTI files regardless of whether TIFF images were used for training!
-The reason for this is that we want to reuse the test NIfTI file's header for the synthesized product.
-This is precisely the reason why I suggest the TIFF image format, because it supports `float32` data types and thus allows you to train on single slices images which contain the exact same type of information that is present in a NIfTI file.
+Finally, to do prediction with 2D synthesis, note that you can use a testing directory structure as shown in the **Example testing directory setup** section.
+That is, `nn-predict` can process NIfTI files regardless of whether TIFF images were used for training.
+The reason why we would want to do this is to reuse the test NIfTI file's header for the synthesized product.
+The TIFF image format supports `float32` data types and thus allows you to train on single slice images which contain the exact same type of information that is present in a (float32) NIfTI file.

 ## Final note